Pramod Bhagat wins historic badminton gold in Paralympics, Manoj Sarkar claims bronze | Sports-Games

 He also had started his career as a badminton coach but took a break in 2019 to focus on Tokyo Paralympics qualification.

-Sarkar had taken up badminton at age five but it was the passion to win against his elder brothers which led him to play the sports seriously.
+Sarkar had taken up badminton at age five but it was the passion to win against his elder brother's which led him to play the sport seriously.
 He played inter-school competition against able-bodied players till the 11th grade before starting to compete in para badminton in 2011.

 He won a gold medal in the SL3 singles at the 2016 Asian Championships in Beijing.
 In 2018, he received the Arjuna Award and a year later, he was named Para Sportsman of the Year at the Sportstar Aces Awards.

+However, Bhagat scripted a remarkable recovery, winning next six of the seven points to cut down the deficit to 10-12.
+He eventually turned the tables at 16-15.
+A error in judgement put Bhagat 18-16 ahead before he unleashed a flurry of attacking smashes to grab three match points.

+With Bethell committing another error, Bhagat dropped his racquet and jumped into the arms of his coach Gaurav Khanna in celebration.

-Earlier in the day, Suhas Yathiraj and Krishna Nagar also sailed into the men's singles finals of SL4 class and SH6 class respectively.
+More medals are in store for India as Suhas Yathiraj and Krishna Nagar also sailed into the men's singles finals of SL4 class and SH6 class respectively.

+Tarun Dhillon too stayed in contention for a bronze after losing his semifinals earlier in the day.

+In SL4 class, Suhas outwitted Indonesia's Fredy Setiawan 21-9 21-15 in the first semifinal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)